dcppc/2018-june-workshop/docs/agenda.md

 The hackathon will focus on three themes:

-1. **Workflows:** Creating reusable validations tools to assess whether or not different implementations of a workflow producing the expected results.
+1. **Workflows:** Creating reusable validations tools to assess whether or not different implementations of a workflow are producing the expected results.
 2. **DOS+BDBags:** What is the relationship between the DOS API and BDBags as interoperable data access and exchange standards?
 3. **Auth:** Working implementations of REST APIs supporting the OAuth/OIDC federation model.